hackerb9/mkpass/README.md

 Although it is simple for a human to make up a story to memorize these four words, this passphrase is actually quite strong: it would take 185 years for current computers to crack it.

-Note that only common words are used and the words are alphabetized.
-This corrects a common problem with most XKCD 936 implementations: they make overly strong passwords that are not easily memorizable, which misunderstands the whole purpose of XKCD 936.

 ## Use your own wordlist